InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/TCFv2/IAB Tech Lab - Consent string and vendor list formats v2.md

 In TCF v1 it was possible for client-side CMP applications to load the GVL directly via CORS.
 Given the scale of the TCF and the high volume of requests for the Global Vendor List, this is no longer possible from TCF v2.0 onward.
 All requests for the GVL must now be server-side.

-In addition to this all current and previous GVL resources, as well as purpose translations, are configured with [cache-control headers](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cache-Control).
-All requests for these resources must honour the headers and must not cache a resource with different settings, or request a resource more than once within the specified cache period.
+Current and previous GVL resources, as well as purpose translations, are configured with [cache-control headers](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cache-Control).
+Server-side applications must cache these resources in the same way that a browser would - the file must be requested and cached using the specified ```max-age``` value in the header.
+Once the cache expires, the resource can be requested again.
+Resources must not be cached for a period other than ```max-age```.

 Previous versions of the GVL must be cached for at least the period specified by the cache-control headers and may be cached indefinitely as they are static resources.

 ### CMPs accessing and caching the GVL

-Client-side CMP applications must not load the GVL directly from vendorlist.consensu.org - instead the GVL must be loaded and hosted by a CMP’s server-side application and then passed to the client-side CMP application.
+Client-side CMP applications must not load GVL resources directly from vendorlist.consensu.org - instead they must be loaded and hosted by a CMP’s server-side application and then passed to the client-side CMP application.

+As stated above, CMP server-side applications must cache these resources in the same way that a browser would.
+For example, if the ```max-age``` value in the header is one week, the server-side application must do the following:

+* Request a GVL resource
+* Cache the resource for one week
+* When the cache expires after one week, clear the cache if necessary and re-request the resource

-CMP server-side applications must only make one request for the GVL during the cache period specified in the cache-control header.
-For example, if the caching period is one week, only one request for the latest GVL file must be received for a given CMP per week.
-Note: The volume of usage will be monitored carefully by the managing organisation (MO) and any CMP not adhering to this request limit will be blocked from accessing the GVL.
+**Important:** The volume of usage will be monitored carefully by the managing organisation and any CMP not adhering to this request limit will be blocked from accessing the GVL.

-CMPs should set cache-control headers on HTTP responses sent to client-side requests for their self-hosted GVL resources to prevent client-side applications from repeatedly downloading the file.
-When cache-control headers are set browsers will automatically cache the GVL file and return the file from the cache to the client-side application running when it makes the request, circumventing the need to fetch the file over HTTP again and again.
+To prevent client-side applications from repeatedly downloading files, CMPs should set cache-control headers on HTTP responses sent to client-side requests for their self-hosted GVL resources.
+This will ensure that browsers automatically cache the resources, circumventing the need to repeatedly request files over HTTP.

 ### Vendors accessing and caching the GVL

 Vendor requests for GVL resources must be loaded and cached by the server-side application.

+As stated above, vendor server-side applications must cache these resources in the same way that a browser would.
+For example, if the ```max-age``` value in the header is one week, the server-side application must do the following:

+* Request a GVL resource
+* Cache the resource for one week
+* When the cache expires after one week, clear the cache if necessary and re-request the resource

-Vendor application logic must only make one request for the GVL during the cache period specified in the cache-control header.
-For example, if the caching period is one week, only one request for the latest GVL file must be received for a given vendor per week.
-Note: The volume of usage will be monitored carefully by the managing organisation (MO) and any vendor not adhering to this request limit will be blocked from accessing the GVL.
+**Important:** The volume of usage will be monitored carefully by the managing organisation and any vendor not adhering to this request limit will be blocked from accessing the GVL.

 #### Using a compressed version of the Global Vendor List